KDE/digikam-doc/export_tools.rst

 .. figure:: images/index_export_tools.webp
     :alt:

-This section explain how to use the digiKam export tools.
+This section explains how to use the digiKam export tools.

 .. toctree::
    :maxdepth: 2